gregoryca/traefik/README.md

 3) Ansible - installed on the target server

 It is important that Ansible is installed on the target machine.
-Make that sure Ansible has an Ansible.cfg and inventory defined.
+Also make sure that Ansible has an Ansible.cfg and inventory defined in the same folder as de deployment script.

-The Ansible.cfg and Inventory should be placed in: ./Traefik/Deployments/
+The Ansible.cfg and Inventory should be placed in: ./traefik/Deployments/

-The path should be: ./Traefik/Deployments/Ansible.cfg && ./Traefik/Deployments/Inventory
+The path should be: ./traefik/Deployments/Ansible.cfg && ./traefik/Deployments/Inventory

 ## Installation